 Repeat prescriptions may be obtained by telephoning the Prescriptions Ordering Direct (POD) service on 0300 303 5090, visiting the surgery & completing a repeat order form or using the repeat slip provided with your last prescription.

-Alternatively you may order online via this link Registration is required for this service so please complete the registration form and return to the surgery in person with a form of photo identification.
+Alternatively you may order online via this link.
+Registration is required for this service so please complete the registration form and return to the surgery in person with a form of photo identification and proof of address.

 More information about the service is available here.